FastEval/FastEval/docs/comparison-to-lm-evaluation-harness.md

 Most tasks in LM-Eval measure the ability of a model to immediately output the answer in a few tokens.
 This is not a realistic setting for chat language models where the user is often willing to give the language model time to think in order to obtain a more accurate answer.

-To make evaluations closer to this setting used in practice, FastEval focuses on CoT (chain-of-thought) reasoning.
+To make evaluations closer to this setting used in practice, FastEval focuses more on CoT (chain-of-thought) reasoning.
 However, sometimes giving the answer immediately can still be useful, so we also additional parts of LM-Eval itself for this.

 ### Tool use & acting as agent